Palmeri Current Courses Taught

 click here for syllabus

 This course is an introduction to cognitive psychology.
 The fundamental goal of this area of study is to understand the nature of human thought processes and how they work.
 Some of the issues we will examine include: How do we perceive objects and events in the world?
 What are the processes involved in learning and remembering?
 How is knowledge organized in memory and how do we access that knowledge?
 What are the processes involved in problem solving, decision making, and reasoning?
 What is the nature of expertise?
 What is creativity?
 What is intelligence?
 How do we understand and produce spoken and written language?
 Are there unconscious thought processes?
 What areas of the brain are involved in various cognitive processes?
-How does brain damage effect cognition?
+How does brain damage affect cognition?

 PSY276 Knowledge, Brain, and Culture